aws-samples/aws-saas-operations-workshop/README.md

 # README

-To deploy workshop (SaaS control plane + basic cell):
+To deploy workshop:

-`./deploy_workshop.sh`

-To load the interface commands:

-`source ./test_interface.sh`
+`cd own-account && ./deploy.sh && cd ..`

+IDE details are in the output of the `SaaSOpsV2-Vscode` CloudFormation stack.

-To delete the entire workshop:
+To delete the workshop:

 `./delete_workshop.sh`